 I haven’t come across anything in Scripture that says breast milk is only for babies.
 The mental block against Adult Breastfeeding is psychological, not spiritual, in the same way people back in the ’50s had a psychological block against some now widely practiced sex acts- notably oral sex, and I’m sure even against kissing some centuries ago.
 Christ has set us free from such unbiblical taboos.

 The tendency to relate adult breastfeeding with adult bottle feeding is unfounded.
-While some in the ANR community belong to a sub-community that celebrates infantilism (adult babies), I know from spending time researching and viewing hundreds of ANR dating profiles that fewer than 10% also include mother-baby role play in their nursing relationship.
+While some in the ANR community belong to a sub-community that celebrates infantilism (adult babies), I know from spending time researching and viewing hundreds of ANR dating profiles that fewer than 10% also include this mother-baby role playing sub-lifestyle in their nursing relationship.

 I totally disagree with the ANR skeptic’s view of it being inconsistent with God’s Word.
 One of the most critical reasons for having an Adult Nursing Relationship is unity.
 What does the Bible say about unity?
 Genesis 2:24-25 tells us that “a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.
 And the man and his wife were both naked and were not ashamed,” and we’re reminded in Matthew 19:4-6 and Mark 10:6-9: “Have you not read that he who created them from the beginning made them male and female, ‘Therefore a man shall leave his father and his mother and hold fast to his wife, and the two shall become one flesh’?
 So they are no longer two but one flesh.
 What therefore God has joined together, let not man separate.”
-Ephesians 5:29 says a husband is to treat his wife’s body like his very own, in v.
-21, we’re commanded to submit to one another and according to verses 22-24, the wife does more of the submitting.
-Again reminding us of the one flesh union and its gospel implication, 1 Corinthians 6:16-17 states: “Do you not know that he who unites himself with a prostitute is one with her in body?
+Ephesians 5:29 says a husband is to treat his wife’s body like his very own and in v.
+21, we’re commanded to submit to one another.
+Again reminding us of the one-flesh union and its gospel implication, 1 Corinthians 6:16-17 states: “Do you not know that he who unites himself with a prostitute is one with her in body?
 For it is said, ‘The two will become one flesh.’
 But whoever is united with the Lord is one with him in spirit.”
 Song 7:8 states “may your breasts be clusters of the vine,” Song 8:2 essentially reads “we’re in an intimate setting and I’m giving him the juice of my pomegranate to drink,” Romans 12:4-5 and 1 Corinthians 12 tell us we are one body with many members.
-Hebrews 2:11 states “For He who sanctifies and those who are sanctified all are of one.
-That is why he is not ashamed to call them brothers and sisters” and in John 17:22b-23, Jesus prayed: “that they may be one even as we are one, I in them and You in Me, that they may become perfectly one.
-Time and again, I’ve discovered that couples who practice an ANR report being more united.
+Hebrews 2:11 states “For he who sanctifies and those who are sanctified all are of one.
+That is why he is not ashamed to call them brothers and sisters” and in John 17:22b-23, Jesus prayed: “that they may be one even as we are one, I in them and You in Me, that they may become perfectly one.”
+Time and again, I’ve discovered that couples in an ANR report being a lot more united.

 Marriage is an analogy of the gospel.
 A beautiful one, I should add.
 But it isn’t a perfect analogy.
 Husbands and wives aren’t literally Christ and the Church, respectively.
 Christ doesn’t need the Church like husbands need their wives.
 While men are called to be spiritual and financial nurturers, women are to be nutritional and emotional nurturers.
 Ephesians 5:21-33 implicitly says God intends nurturing in marriage to be a two way street.
 Yes, it’s extremely biblical and beautiful for men to be nurtured by their wives.